 The Balance Sheet shows the value as at the Balance Sheet date of the assets and liabilities recognised by the Council.
-The net assets of the Council (assets less liabilities) are matched by the reserves held by the Council.
-Reserves are reported in two categories.
-The first category of reserves are usable reserves, i.e. those reserves that the Council may use to provide services, subject to the need to maintain a prudent level of reserves and any statutory limitations on their use (for example the Capital Receipts Reserve that may only be used to fund capital expenditure or repay debt).
+The net assets (assets less liabilities) are matched by the reserves, reported in two categories.
+The first category are usable reserves, i.e. those reserves that the Council may use to provide services, subject to the need to maintain a prudent level of reserves and any statutory limitations on their use (for example the Capital Receipts Reserve that may only be used to fund capital expenditure or repay debt).
 The second category of reserves is those that the Council is not able to use to provide services.
 This category of reserves includes reserves that hold unrealised gains and losses (for example the Revaluation Reserve), and reserves that hold timing differences shown in the Movement in Reserves Statement line 'Adjustments between accounting basis and funding basis under regulations'.